6 Myths About Getting Organised.

 Myth 3.
 You don’t need to declutter first.

-“I need to sort my things”.
+What it sounds like: “I just need to sort my things”

 I’ve noticed that when you declutter enough organising becomes much easier, spaces just work better with less in them.
 When every cupboard and drawer is jammed full it’s like doing a tetris puzzle to get things to fit.
 Why is this a problem?